vidister/gimp-web/content/pages/meta.md

 This redesign is an attempt to make the barrier to collaboration lower.
 In particular, the main ways to accomplish this include:

-1. Writing new content in a simplified format, such as [Markdown] or [reStructuredText][] (*the official documentation was hosted on sourceforge as part of docutils... so this link is to the Sphinx project*).
+1. Writing content in a simplified format, such as [Markdown] or [reStructuredText][] (*the official documentation was hosted on sourceforge as part of docutils... so this link is to the Sphinx project*).
 Contributors who may be able to write quality material may *not* be comfortable writing in pure HTML.

 2. Ease the requirements to build and test the site locally.